-Use high quality, fast memory cards that can write images quickly, the fastest your body will support.
+Use high quality, fast memory cards that can write images quickly on the field, the fastest your body will support.
 Don’t miss a killer shot because your memory card can’t keep up.
 I like the San Disk Extreme Pro line for standard SD cards.

 And don’t forget to have a few extra batteries in your bag.
-Typically a single battery lasts me an entire day for my DSLR.
+Typically a single battery lasts me an entire day for my DSLR on the field.
 But mirrorless bodies go through batteries faster.
 Cold weather, shooting lots of video, shooting in live mode or accessing the menu and wifi will drain your battery faster.
 Don’t run out of power!

 Other Sports Photography Equipment